syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/table.md

 ## Delete table

-Document editor allows you to delete the entire table.
+Document Editor allows you to delete the entire table.
 You can use the `deleteTable()` method of editor instance, if selection is in table.
 Refer to the following sample code.

 ```typescript
 documenteditor.editor.deleteTable();